kolkhis/tech-notes/linux/tmux/verbose_tmux_commands_arguments.md

-Here's an exhaustive list of tmux commands and their arguments, with examples and use-cases.

 # Tmux Commands and Arguments

+This is an **exhaustive** list of tmux commands and their arguments, with examples and use-cases.

 ## List Tmux Commands and Arguments, w/ Examles and Use-Cases

 1. attach-session

     * -t: Target session
     * -d: Detach other clients